vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 }
 ```

+Here we follow the relation from the other side of the path, starting at the user, passing the access group and finally reach the document.

 ### Users with the update access level can edit a specific document

-Another *relation-based* rule.

 #### Permission Parameters